collenmacamo22-alt/Network-Traffic-Analysis-Wireshark/README.md

-Network Traffic Analysis with Wireshark

-Project Overview

-This project demonstrates practical network traffic analysis using Wireshark.

-The objective was to capture, inspect, and analyze network communications while learning how to investigate normal and potentially suspicious activity.

-The project covers:

-* DNS analysis
-* TCP communication
-* TLS encryption
-* HTTP requests
-* IP address investigation
-* Network conversations
-* Incident documentation

-⸻

-Objectives

-* Capture live network traffic
-* Identify common network protocols
-* Investigate DNS requests and responses
-* Analyze encrypted TLS sessions
-* Compare encrypted and unencrypted web traffic
-* Investigate IP addresses
-* Document findings as an analyst

-⸻

-Tools Used

-* Wireshark
-* Windows 10 Virtual Machine
-* VirtualBox
-* IP lookup services
-* NeverSSL

-⸻

-Skills Demonstrated

-* Packet Analysis
-* DNS Investigation
-* HTTP Analysis
-* TLS Analysis
-* TCP Stream Analysis
-* Network Troubleshooting
-* IP Reputation Investigation
-* Incident Documentation

-⸻

-Key Findings

-DNS

-Observed multiple successful DNS queries and responses for:

-* Google
-* Bing
-* YouTube

-⸻

-TLS

-Observed encrypted TLS traffic including:

-* Client Hello
-* Server Hello
-* Certificate exchange

-Verified that application data remained encrypted.

-⸻

-HTTP

-Captured unencrypted HTTP traffic using NeverSSL.

-Successfully identified:

-* GET request
-* Host header
-* User-Agent
-* Accept headers

-Demonstrated the difference between encrypted HTTPS traffic and plaintext HTTP traffic.

-⸻

-IP Investigation

-Investigated multiple IP addresses.

-Findings included:

-* Fastly CDN (United Kingdom)
-* Fastly CDN (Netherlands)
-* Microsoft Windows Update traffic
-* Initial investigation of a Russian-hosted IP, later determined to be legitimate Windows Update infrastructure.

-⸻

-Lessons Learned

-This project improved my understanding of:

-* How DNS resolution works
-* TCP session establishment
-* TLS encryption
-* HTTP requests
-* Packet analysis methodology
-* How to differentiate legitimate and suspicious traffic

-⸻

-Screenshots

-(Add screenshots here)

-⸻

-Future Improvements

-* Analyze malware traffic
-* Investigate malicious PCAP files
-* Create detection rules
-* Automate packet analysis using Zeek

-⸻

-Author

-Collen Macamo

-CompTIA Security+ Certified

-Aspiring SOC Analyst

-⸻

-Step 4: Screenshots

-We’ll include screenshots such as:

-* DNS query
-* DNS response
-* TLS handshake
-* HTTP GET request
-* Conversations window
-* IP lookup results
-* TCP Stream
-* NeverSSL capture

-⸻

-Step 5: What this project demonstrates

-This is what recruiters should immediately see from your repository:

-* You can use Wireshark confidently.
-* You understand how DNS, TCP, TLS, and HTTP work together.
-* You can investigate IP addresses instead of making assumptions.
-* You can distinguish normal network activity from suspicious activity.
-* You know how to document findings professionally.
-# Network-Traffic-Analysis-Wireshark
-Investigated DNS, TCP, TLS and HTTP traffic using Wireshark.
-Analyzed network conversations, validated IP ownership, and documented findings in a professional incident report.
+# Network Traffic Analysis with Wireshark

+## Project Overview

+This project demonstrates practical network traffic analysis using Wireshark in a virtual lab environment.
+The objective was to capture, inspect, and investigate network traffic while learning how common network protocols work together and how to analyze them from a security analyst's perspective.

+Rather than simply identifying packets, this project focuses on reconstructing events, investigating network conversations, validating IP ownership, and documenting findings using an evidence-based approach similar to that used by Security Operations Center (SOC) analysts.

+---

+## Objectives

+- Capture live network traffic using Wireshark.
+- Analyze DNS requests and responses.
+- Understand TCP communication.
+- Investigate TLS encrypted traffic.
+- Compare HTTP and HTTPS traffic.
+- Analyze network conversations.
+- Investigate external IP addresses.
+- Build an incident timeline.
+- Document findings professionally.

+## Tools Used

+- Wireshark
+- Oracle VirtualBox
+- Windows 10 Virtual Machine
+- Ubuntu Server (Lab Environment)
+- IP Intelligence Lookup Services
+- NeverSSL

+## Skills Demonstrated

+- Network Traffic Analysis
+- Packet Analysis
+- DNS Investigation
+- TCP Communication Analysis
+- TLS Encryption Analysis
+- HTTP Protocol Analysis
+- Network Conversation Analysis
+- IP Address Investigation
+- Incident Investigation
+- Evidence-Based Reporting

+## Lab Environment

+The analysis was performed inside a controlled virtual lab environment using Oracle VirtualBox.

+Lab Components:

+- Windows 10 Virtual Machine
+- Ubuntu Server Virtual Machine
+- NAT Networking
+- Wireshark Packet Capture
+- Web browsing activity (Google, Bing, YouTube)
+- HTTP traffic generated using NeverSSL
+## Investigation Methodology

+The investigation followed a structured methodology similar to that used by Security Operations Center (SOC) analysts.

+1. Captured live network traffic using Wireshark.
+2. Identified common protocols present in the capture.
+3. Examined DNS requests and responses.
+4. Investigated TCP and TLS communication.
+5. Compared encrypted HTTPS traffic with unencrypted HTTP traffic using NeverSSL.
+6. Reviewed network conversations to identify the most active communications.
+7. Performed IP address enrichment using public intelligence sources.
+8. Validated findings using application-layer evidence such as HTTP headers.
+9. Documented conclusions based on observed evidence.
+10.
+## Investigation Timeline

+### Event 1 – DNS Resolution

+The client initiated a DNS query requesting the IP address of a website before any communication could occur.

+### Event 2 – DNS Response

+The DNS server successfully returned the requested address, allowing the client to identify the destination server.

+### Event 3 – Connection Establishment

+The client established communication with the destination server using standard web protocols.

+### Event 4 – Secure Communication

+The client negotiated an encrypted session before exchanging application data, protecting the confidentiality of the communication.

+### Event 5 – Resource Request

+The client requested web resources from the destination server.
+HTTP analysis showed legitimate requests consistent with normal browsing and Windows Update activity.

+### Event 6 – Investigation Outcome

+Initially unfamiliar external IP addresses were investigated through IP intelligence lookups and packet inspection.
+Application-layer evidence confirmed the observed traffic was legitimate and no malicious activity was identified.

+## Key Findings

+### DNS Analysis

+Successfully captured and analyzed DNS queries and responses for multiple domains including Google, Bing, and YouTube.
+Observed how domain names are resolved into IP addresses before communication begins.

+### TCP and TLS Analysis

+Observed the establishment of secure network sessions, including TCP communication and TLS handshakes.
+Verified that application data was encrypted and could not be read directly without the appropriate encryption keys.

+### HTTP Analysis

+Captured plaintext HTTP traffic using NeverSSL to compare it with encrypted HTTPS traffic.
+Identified HTTP request methods, including GET, and examined important HTTP headers such as Host and User-Agent.

+### Network Conversation Analysis

+Used Wireshark's Conversations feature to identify the most active communications and determine which systems transferred the greatest amount of network traffic.

+### IP Intelligence Investigation

+Performed IP address enrichment using public intelligence sources.
+Investigated unfamiliar IP addresses by examining ownership, hosting providers, and application-layer evidence before determining whether the communication was legitimate.

+### Investigation Outcome

+A potentially suspicious external IP address was investigated in detail.
+Packet analysis revealed that the communication was associated with legitimate Microsoft Windows Update activity.
+No evidence of malicious behavior was identified during the investigation.

+## Lessons Learned

+This project reinforced several important cybersecurity concepts:

+- DNS queries identify where a service is located before communication begins.
+- TCP provides reliable communication between systems.
+- TLS encrypts network traffic, protecting sensitive information from being read in transit.
+- HTTP headers can reveal valuable investigative information even when the content itself is encrypted.
+- IP addresses should never be judged solely by their geographic location or hosting provider.
+- Effective investigations require collecting evidence from multiple sources before reaching a conclusion.
+- Security analysts should focus on understanding the sequence of events rather than analyzing individual packets in isolation.